Allexzaa/LenRoker/README.md

 1. Check the Troubleshooting section above
 2. Review the error messages carefully
 3. Ensure all dependencies are installed
-4. Verify API keys are correct
+4. Verify both NVIDIA API keys are correct and active
-5. Make sure Ollama is running
+5. Test API connectivity with the provided test command

 <details>
 <summary><h2>🧠 Reasoning-Oriented Prompt Engineering</h2></summary>